outdreamer/build-a-cure/docs/tasks/example_scripts/health.md

 		            Ziprasidone (Geodon) - caution for kidney damage Milnacipran - causes high blood pressure
 		            Cobenfy - causes high blood pressure
-		            - d-serine may cause kidney damage
+		            - d-serine may cause kidney damage, may either increase or reduce anxiety
 		            - daao inhibitor to increase d-serine: risperidone, sodium benzoate, luvadaxistat
 		                - D-amino acid oxidase is used in therapeutic treatments such as regulation of hormones, regulation of hypertension, treatment of schizophrenia
 		                - D-serine is the main endogenous co-agonist of NMDA receptors
 		                - Inhibition of DAAO has been shown to increase D-serine levels
+		                - sodium benzoate may cause anxiety
 		                - Luvadaxistat, a D-amino acid oxidase (DAAO) inhibitor that increases the glutamate co-agonist D-serine levels
 		            - https://pmc.ncbi.nlm.nih.gov/articles/PMC9122172/
-		        - pde4 inhibitors
+		        - PDE4/PDE10A inhibitors
 		            - https://pmc.ncbi.nlm.nih.gov/articles/PMC11747726/
 		            - By increasing cAMP levels, PDE4 inhibitors promote neuronal survival, sweeten synaptic plasticity, and reduce oxidative stress/neurotoxicity, and neuroinflammation
 		            - inhibition of PDE10A and PDE4 would potentially emerge as the most effective in the clinical setting on the control of both positive and negative psychotic symptomatology